moleculerjs/database/docs/README.md

 ```

 # Adapters
-The adapter is a class which executes the database operations with a given libraries.
+The adapter is a class that executes the database operations with NPM libraries.
 This project contains many built-in adapters.

-If adapter is not defined in the Mixin options, the service will use the NeDB adapter with memory database.
+If the `adapter` is not defined in the Mixin options, the service will use the NeDB adapter with memory database.
 It can be enough for testing & prototyping.
 It has the same API as MongoDB client library.

 >Note: The adapter connects to the database only at the first request.
 It means your service will start properly even if the database server is not available.
 The reason is that in multi-tenancy mode, the service can't establish a connection without tenant ID.

 ## Cassandra
-TODO
+*Not implemented yet.*

 ## Couchbase
-TODO
+*Not implemented yet.*

 ## CouchDB
-TODO
+*Not implemented yet.*

 ## Knex
 [Knex adapter documentation](/docs/adapters/Knex.md)